caseykneale/PickingALanguage2020/README.md

 | Desktop      | Stability      | GUI           | Win(best), Mac, Linux       | GC          | C#       |

 ### JVM
 I have fallen out of love with JVM based languages.
-Java used to be my primary language, but, once I became exposed to other languages and crossplatform support became a language requirement - I ran from it very quickly.
-There are some good things about Java, it's relativelyy easy to get a team to write idiomatic Java and have good coherence across projects.
+Java used to be my primary language, but, once I became exposed to other languages and crossplatform support became a language requirement - I moved away from it.
+There are some good things about Java, it's relatively easy to get a group of people to write idiomatic Java and have good coherence across projects.
 Back in the day, it was pretty fast (relatively speaking), but that's just not the case anymore.
 Scala is neat, some great tools are written in it.
 But, the second scariest code I've ever seen was written in Scala.
-That's takes the cake for me - it's a little too "liberating", and as such, you can end up with scary syntax between teammates, projects, companies, etc. Don't ask me about the scariest code I've ever seen, all I can say is - it wasn't my own.
+That takes the cake for me - Scala is a little too "liberating", and as such, you can end up with scary syntax between teammates, projects, companies, etc. Don't ask me about the scariest code I've ever seen, all I can say is - it wasn't my own.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |